melissalemke/Ab_FcR_ODE/README.md

 in submission

 The code is separated into 4 distinct folders containing all of the necessary Matlab scripts to run each type of analysis.
+Figures not specifically created here can be replicated using this base code.

 	1. Baseline Simulation - Will run one simulation at all baseline parameters and plot a timecourse showing